kinyodan/shamiri-mobile-app/README.md

   ```
   sudo service postgresql stop
   ```
+### API documentation
+You can find Api endpoint documentation on this shared Postman link  to the api endpoint collection <a href="https://universal-comet-561927.postman.co/workspace/New-Team-Workspace~cf7a06e5-b7bb-476a-8f89-5972d3a11536/collection/34942266-70293605-9502-45cc-9ecb-a795c4b3d7d3?action=share&creator=34942266" > Here is the link to the collections workspace</a>

 ### Tests
 Running the command at step 2 above will also run the tests at app initialization.